KierepkaE/battle_part_4/README.md

 # battle_sinatra

-- to run it type
+- to run it type:

   `shotgun config.ru`